 DeLand is a medium-sized city located in the state of Florida.
 With a population of 34,851 people and 13 constituent neighborhoods, DeLand is the 105th largest community in Florida.

 DeLand is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, DeLand is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in DeLand who work in office and administrative support (14.12%), sales jobs (13.25%), and management occupations (9.36%).
+Overall, DeLand is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in DeLand who work in office and administrative support (12.68%), sales jobs (10.27%), and food service (8.90%).

 Because there are quite a few people attending college in DeLand, it is thought of as a college town.
 To the benefit of the many students in the area, DeLand provides a number of services, amenities and opportunities geared towards their needs and activities.

-The per capita income in DeLand in 2010 was $20,626, which is lower middle income relative to Florida and the nation.
-This equates to an annual income of $82,504 for a family of four.
+The per capita income in DeLand in 2018 was $25,843, which is lower middle income relative to Florida, and middle income relative to the rest of the US.
+This equates to an annual income of $103,372 for a family of four.
 However, DeLand contains both very wealthy and poor people as well.

-DeLand is a very ethnically-diverse city.
+DeLand is an extremely ethnically-diverse city.
 The people who call DeLand home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of DeLand residents report their race to be White, followed by Black or African-American.
 DeLand also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.81% of the city’s residents.
-Important ancestries of people in DeLand include Irish, English, Italian, and French .
+People of Hispanic or Latino origin account for 14.58% of the city’s residents.
+Important ancestries of people in DeLand include German, English, Irish, Italian, and Polish.

 The most common language spoken in DeLand is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Chinese.